 - 1. Epidemiology, virological and molecular studies of the pathogenesis of tropical and emerging viruses - 2.
 Development of diagnostic tools and bioinformatics methods to analyze viruses of regional concern - 3.
 Host immune response during infection and elucidation of pathogenesis during viral infection - 4.
-Vaccine and therapeutics development - 5.
+Vaccine and therapeutics development for emerging and re-emerging infectious diseases - 5.
 Infectious disease in developmental biology and public health - 6.
-Global challenges and factors affecting emerging infectious diseases
+Global challenges and factors affecting emerging infectious diseases and public health